 4. Focus on owning less rather than decluttering more often

-After the minimalist mindset shift, you stop the cycle of decluttering, then buying more, then decluttering again.
+After shifting to and embracing a minimalist mindset, you stop the cycle of decluttering, then buying more, then decluttering again.
 Again, after all the time and effort you put into decluttering your home, you don’t want to end up right back where you started.

-After the minimalist mindset shift, you realize that owning less is much easier and more beneficial than decluttering more often.
+With a minimalist mindset, you realize that owning less is much easier and more beneficial than decluttering more often.
 Your focus changes and you actually WANT to own less because of the value it brings to your life.

 5. Become more intentional with your time